Agricultural Literacy Curriculum Matrix

 Aspirin – cornstarch Baking Powder – cornstarch Batteries – cornstarch (insulation) Bubble Gum – corn syrup Coke – corn syrup Corn Tortillas – corn flour Crayons – corn oil Crunch Berries – corn syrup Diaper – cornstarch Gain Detergent – cornstarch Matches – cornstarch (match head) Pasta – does not contain corn Shoelaces – cornstarch (for smooth tying) Snickers Bar – corn syrup

-- Show students the Corn: A Golden Treasure handout.
+- Show students the Corn Information Sheet.
 Explain that corn is not only used in food products but also in many non-food items we use every day.

 Activity 1: A Brief History of Corn